 Will Commissions continue to Fall?

-Empirical data suggests that this drop in commissions is going to sustain, and you can expect to see an even further decline in the realtor commissions in the coming years.
+Empirical data suggests that this drop in commissions is going to sustain, and you can expect to see an even further decline in realtor commissions in the coming years.
 Multiple lawsuits filed against the NAR have damped their monopolistic behavior.
-Shifting demographics means the internet is going to play a more central role in real estate transactions.
+Shifting demographics mean the internet is going to play a more central role in real estate transactions.
 And rising home prices make the eye-popping commission checks even more noticeable.
 All this will surely lead to more options to save money for the home buyers and sellers and shift consumers away from relying on an agent to buy or sell their homes.

 Many top real estate websites allow home buyers to search for homes with extreme convenience, and they can directly contact the seller to make an offer without having to go through agents.
-Also, many new companies with a flat-fee model, or a discounted fee model, or a direct-purchase model are coming up and consumers are appreciating their business model and services.
-Flat Fee MLS Companies like Houzeo are gaining more traction, discount brokers like Redfin are attracting a lot of customers with their discounted fee structure, and iBuyers like Offerpad, Knock, and Opendoor are favorites among busy home sellers who do not want to indulge in the prolonged home selling process..
+Also, many new companies with a flat-fee model, a discounted fee model, or a direct-purchase model are coming up and consumers are appreciating their business model and services.
+Flat Fee MLS Companies like Houzeo are gaining more traction, discount brokers like Redfin are attracting a lot of customers with their discounted fee structure, and iBuyers like Offerpad, Knock, and Opendoor are favorites among busy home sellers who do not want to indulge in the prolonged home selling process.

 Why are Real Estate Agent Commissions Declining